SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/testing-debugging.md

-# Testing & Debugging SuperGemini Framework
+# Testing & Debugging SuperCodex Framework

-This guide provides comprehensive testing and debugging strategies for SuperGemini Framework development.
+This guide provides comprehensive testing and debugging strategies for SuperCodex Framework development.
 Whether you're contributing components, fixing bugs, or optimizing performance, these techniques will help you build robust, reliable code.

-**Developer-Focused Approach**: Testing and debugging strategies specifically designed for the meta-framework architecture, component system, and intelligent orchestration patterns unique to SuperGemini.
+**Developer-Focused Approach**: Testing and debugging strategies specifically designed for the meta-framework architecture, component system, and intelligent orchestration patterns unique to SuperCodex.

 ## Table of Contents